 As we discussed earlier, the value of debt decreases as money is devalued.
 Considering most people borrow money through a mortgage when they buy a home, paying off this debt becomes easier.
-Unlike most goods, the value of the real estate is appreciates over time due to demand.
+Unlike most goods, the value of the real estate appreciates over time due to demand.
 In the end, the value of your debt is decreasing while the value of the real estate is increasing.

 Discourages long-term economic development and investment

 During periods of high inflation, confusion and uncertainty can ripple into the economy as a whole.
 Instability grows and companies are unwilling to risk investments.
 This is usually followed by an economic contraction.

 A relatively high inflation rate can make exports uncompetitive.
 This can lead to trade deficits and slowed economic development.
 This is a major problem for nations that can’t devalue their currency, like in the European Union.
 Without the ability to devalue the currency, it can be difficult to re-establish competitiveness.